Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

 Assuming $|\mathbf{p}|\ll\mathbf{k}_{0}$ and considering only fluctuations around $\pm\mathbf{k}_{0}$, we can drop the terms in the second line.
 Proceeding in the same way for the other three possibilities $\mathbf{k}_0-\mathbf{p}$ and $-\mathbf{k}_0\pm\mathbf{p}$, we then find the closed linear system $i\dot{\mathbf{d}}_{\mathbf{p}}=\mathbb{L}_{\mathbf{p}}\mathbf{d}_{\mathbf{p}}$ for the fluctuations $\mathbf{d}_{\mathbf{p}}=(d_{\mathbf{k}_{0}+\mathbf{p}},d_{-\mathbf{k}_{0}+\mathbf{p}},d_{\mathbf{k}_{0}-\mathbf{p}}^{*},d_{-\mathbf{k}_{0}-\mathbf{p}}^{*})^T$, with

 where we have set $\phi=0$ since the eigenvalues do not depend on this arbitrary phase (in fact, it can be absorbed in the fluctuations $d_\mathbf{k}$).
 The imaginary part of the eigenvalues of this matrix determines the stability of the striped patterns.
 As a function of $\mathbf{p}$, this is sometimes called the ``spectrum of elementary excitations'' of the open system, although a more precise term that we advocate for would be ``relaxation spectrum''.
-While the explicit form of the eigenvalues is too large to print it here, we have done an exhaustive analysis of this spectrum for the case of a generic Bose surface, that is, for $\varepsilon_\mathbf{k}=-2J\cos(k_x)-2J\cos(k_y)$.
-As explained in the main text, we have found that the relaxation spectrum is dominated by a single eigenvalue that can be approximated by a quadratic form $-i\mathbf{p}^T\mathcal{K}\mathbf{p}$ on the momentum excursions $\mathbf{p}$, where the $2\times 2$ curvature matrix $\mathcal{K}$ depends on the system parameters $\mu/\Delta$, $J/\Delta$, $\mathbf{k}_0$, and $\varphi$.
+While the explicit form of the eigenvalues is too large to print it here, they are easily found analytic, which has allowed us to study them exhaustively.
+As explained in the main text, we have found that the relaxation spectrum is dominated by a single eigenvalue that can be approximated by a quadratic form $-i\mathbf{p}^T\mathcal{K}\mathbf{p}$ on the momentum excursions $\mathbf{p}$, where the $2\times 2$ curvature matrix $\mathcal{K}$ depends on the system parameters $\nu/\Delta$, $J/\Delta$, $\mathbf{k}_0$, and $\varphi$.
 Our exhaustive numerical analysis has concluded that for moderate values of the transmon's nonlinearity $g<\gamma$ (corresponding to $\varphi<\pi/4$), the eigenvalues of $\mathcal{K}$ are positive, signaling that the stripe patterns are stable.